ibm-cloud-docs/EventStreams/eventstreams089.md

 {:deprecated}

-The {{site.data.keyword.objectstorageshort}} bridge allows you to archive data from the Kafka topics in {{site.data.keyword.messagehub}} to an instance of the {{site.data.keyword.Bluemix_short}} service .
+The {{site.data.keyword.objectstorageshort}} bridge allows you to archive data from the Kafka topics in {{site.data.keyword.messagehub}} to an instance of the {{site.data.keyword.Bluemix_short}} service.
 The bridge consumes batches of messages from Kafka and uploads the message data as objects to a container in the
 {{site.data.keyword.objectstorageshort}} service.